About Co. Down

-A little further along you can swap one birdie for another at the Murlough Nature Reserve; its dunes are a habitat for many species of wildlife.This area abounds with little fishing villages like Kilkeel, Ardglass and Dundrum, a quaint village with a Norman castle which affords spectacular views down to Dundrum Bay and across to the Mournes.
-The author CS Lewis loved the Mournes and reputedly based his depiction of Narnia on the peaks, valleys and forest of these ancient granite mountains... but that is by no means the only literary connection in this county.
-Rathfriland was the birthplace of Patrick Bronte father of Charlotte, Emily and Anne - the Bronte sisters.
+A little further along the coast you'll find Murlough Nature Reserve; its dunes are a habitat for many species of wildlife.This area abounds with little fishing villages like Kilkeel, Ardglass and Dundrum, the latter being a quaint village with a Norman castle which affords spectacular views down to Dundrum Bay and across to the Mournes.
+The author CS Lewis adored the Mournes and reputedly based his depiction of Narnia on the peaks, valleys and forests of these ancient granite mountains, but that is by no means the only literary connection in this county.
+Rathfriland was the birthplace of Patrick Bronte, father of Charlotte, Emily and Anne - the Bronte sisters.
 The quiet river valley from Banbridge to Rathfriland is nowadays called Bronte Country.